Dam Safety Alerts

 Dam Safety Training Events

 The Florida Dam Safety Program (FDSP) provides training for dam owners/operators, regulatory staff, professionals, and interested parties on the importance of dam safety to reduce the risk of loss of life and damage to property, infrastructure and the environment.
-Funding is provided in part by an annual National Dam Safety Program (NDSP) State Assistance Grant, administered by the Federal Emergency Management Agency (FEMA) and managed by the Florida Department of Environmental Protection (DEP).
+Funding is provided by an annual National Dam Safety Program (NDSP) State Assistance Grant, administered by the Federal Emergency Management Agency (FEMA) and managed by the Florida Department of Environmental Protection (DEP).
 Usually, two annual training events are offered.
-The dam owners' workshop is provided in the spring and the technical seminar is offered in the fall.
+The dam owner workshop is provided in the spring and the technical seminar is offered in the fall.

 Dam Safety Stakeholders